slowernews/wisdom-tldr/chapters/chapter_appendix.md

 genious is man who can do the average thing when everyone else around him is losing his mind -- naval -->

-> *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."
--- Ralph Waldo Emerson*

 > *"Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction."
 -- Ernst F. Schumacher*